-Dr Martin Taylor, School of Biological Sciences, University of East Anglia
+Dr Martin Taylor (School of Biological Sciences, University of East Anglia)

-The student will carry out and receive training in: design and implementation of field-sampling of pollinating insects; morphological taxonomic methods for pollinator insects; use of DNA metabarcoding for identifying pollinator species from bulk insect samples; computational and statistical methods in community and landscape ecology using R and ArcGIS software; preparation of outputs for publication.
+The candidate will carry out and receive training in: design and implementation of field-sampling of pollinating insects; morphological taxonomic methods for pollinator insects; use of DNA metabarcoding for identifying pollinator species from insect samples; computational and statistical methods in community and landscape ecology using R and ArcGIS software; preparation of outputs for publication.

 We seek a versatile scientist with a strong interest in community and landscape ecology and/or field entomology and botany.
 Experience of molecular ecology methods is highly desirable, although training will be given.
 Excellent people skills are needed for this position as the candidate will be liaising with farmers.